jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
+- Allow for restoring mana mid cast with something like mana steal
 - Brad:
     - How to disinsentivize skipping the level with swap
     - How to communicatge the extra cost that distance adds to mana